cloudmaven/documentation/pages/faq/faq.md

 The short answer is that data ingest is free and egress is expensive because cloud providers like to weight the cost in favor of extended tenancy.
 The fact is they like having your business.
 But this is not really a bad situation for a cloud practitioner.
-It comes down to another shift in reference frame.
+It comes down to another shift in perspective.
 The cloud paradigm raises the question 'Do I *need* to get my data back?' and 'What is *back* anyway?'

 ### Q: What if my funding agency requires me to keep my data around for five years?